-A set of standard protocols and reagents for testing for SARS-CoV-2 virus exposure have been published.
-140,141 These protocols and reagents allow testing for immunity either elicited from our vaccine or from virus exposure.
+Standard protocols and reagents for testing for SARS-CoV-2 virus exposure have been published., These protocols and reagents allow testing for immunity either elicited from our vaccine or from virus exposure.
 Slight modification of the protocols to use our peptides in ELISAs, and for testing of nasal washes, will allow us to test for immunity specific to the epitopes of our vaccine, and for nasal mucosal immunity.